Code-Institute-Submissions/MariusBujor-TravelBlog_NovResub/README.md

     - update my profile so that other users can view my details
     - create draft posts and writing the content later
     - make changes to the post by editing the post
-    - remove / delete a post if I want
+    - remove / delete my post if I want
     - remove / delete a comments from posts if I want
     - upload photos to my posts
   - As a site Admin I can :